RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 "X-Forwarded-Host", "X-Forwarded-Server"} are implicitly set by Apache.

-### Proxy Path Choices
+### A Note on Proxy Path Choices

 A path, "location" or "proxypass", should be "/" for Lens3-Mux, because a path cannot be specified for the S3 service.
-If Lens3-Mux and Lens3-Api services are co-hosted, the Lens3-Mux path should be "/" and the Lens3-Api path should be something like "/lens3.sts/" that is NOT legitimate bucket names.
+When Lens3-Mux and Lens3-Api services are co-hosted, the Lens3-Mux path should be "/" and the Lens3-Api path should be something like "/lens3.sts/" that is NOT a legitimate bucket name.
 We will use "lens3.sts" in the following.

 Please refer to the note on running MinIO with a proxy, saying: "The